daneroo/scrobbleCast/scrape/nodejs-es6/README.md

   scrobblecast=#
   select __user,__type,count(distinct uuid),max(__stamp) from items group by __user,__type;
   select distinct uuid, item->>'title' as title from items where __user='daniel' and __type='podcast'

+#### Using pg crypto
+The extension for `pgcrypto`, although available, must be loaded (once)

+    create extension pgcrypto;
+    # possible error if already loaded: ERROR:  extension "pgcrypto" already exists
+    # example use of digest; notice cast of item(::json) to ::text
+    SELECT encode(digest(item::text, 'sha256'), 'hex') from items limit 100;

 ### CouchDB for persistence
 Note: try CouchDB 2.0